PygmalionAI/aphrodite-engine/docs/pages/usage/distributed.md

   /path/to/the/huggingface/home/in/this/node
 ```

 Then you get a ray cluster of containers.
 Note that you need to keep the shells running these commands alive to hold the cluster.
 Any shell disconnect will terminate the cluster.
 You can use `tmux` to help with this.
-In addition, please note that the argument `ip_of_head_node` should be thw IP address of the head node, which is accessible by all the worker nodes.
+In addition, please note that the argument `ip_of_head_node` should be the IP address of the head node, which is accessible by all the worker nodes.
 A common misunderstanding is to use the IP address of the worker, which is not correct.

 Then, on any node, use `docker exec -it node /bin/bash` to enter the container, execute `ray status` to check the status of the Ray cluster.
 You should see the right number of nodes and GPUs.